-Investing in the debt or derivative securities of the Issuer involves certain issuer-specific risks.
-Investments in debt or derivative securities of the Issuer should not be made until all these risk factors have been acknowledged and carefully considered.
-When making decisions relating to investments in the debt or derivative securities of the Issuer, potential investors should consider following risks factors in respect of the Issuer, which may affect the Issuer's ability to fulfil its obligations under its debt or derivative securities and, if necessary, consult their legal, tax, financial or other advisor.
+"Investing in the retail and wholesale non-equity securities of the Issuer involves certain issuer-specific risks.
+Investments in securities of the Issuer should not be made until all these risk factors have been acknowledged and carefully considered.
+When making decisions relating to investments in the securities of the Issuer, potential investors should consider the following material risk factors that are specific to the Issuer and which may affect the Issuer's ability to fulfil its obligations under its securities and, if necessary, consult their legal, tax, financial or other advisor.

-Prospective investors in any debt or derivative securities of the Issuer should read the entire Base Prospectus and the relevant summary and securities note, base prospectus or other prospectus, either incorporating information from this Base Prospectus by reference, containing disclosure on certain debt or derivative securities (and where appropriate, the relevant summary note applicable to the relevant debt or derivative securities).
+Prospective investors in any securities of the Issuer should read the entire Registration Document and the relevant summary and securities note, base prospectus or other prospectus, either incorporating information from this Registration Document by reference or of which this Registration Document forms part, containing disclosure on certain securities (and where appropriate, the relevant summary note applicable to the relevant securities) in order to obtain all the relevant information.

-As a global financial services provider, the business activities of UBS AG ("Issuer") with its subsidiaries (together, "UBS AG consolidated" or "UBS AG Group"; together with UBS Group AG, which is the holding company of UBS AG, and its subsidiaries, "UBS Group" "Group", "UBS" or "UBS Group AG consolidated") are affected by certain risks, including those described below, which may affect UBS AG's ability to execute its strategy or its business activities, financial condition, results of operations and prospects.
-As a broad-based international financial services firm, UBS AG is inherently exposed to multiple risks, many of which may become apparent only with the benefit of hindsight.
-As a result, risks that UBS AG does not consider to be material or of which it is not currently aware, could also adversely affect it.
-Within each category, the risks that UBS AG considers to be most material are presented first.
+The business activities of UBS AG may be affected by certain risks, including those described below, which may affect UBS AG's ability to execute its strategy or its business activities, financial condition, results of operations and prospects.
+A broad-based international financial services firm such as UBS AG is inherently exposed to multiple risks, many of which may become apparent only with the benefit of hindsight.
+As a result, risks that UBS AG does not consider to be material or of which it is not currently aware could also adversely affect it.